 Doctors and nurses should be on alert, but according to Lew, it’s dependent on their training.
 Warning signs of abuse and violence against people with disabilities include changes in behavior and sudden fears, broken bones and unexplained wounds, dehydration, malnourishment and poor hygiene, among other indicators.

-“The crimes are generally discovered because the abuse or exploitation led to some…intervention that led to a guardianship petition being brought to the Courts,” Kimberly George, president of Project Guardianship, tells A&E Real Crime.
+“The crimes are generally discovered because the abuse or exploitation led to some…intervention that led to a guardianship petition being brought to the Courts,” Kimberly George, president of Project Guardianship, tells A&E True Crime.
 That intervention might take the form of a hospitalization, eviction proceeding or a report to Adult Protective Services (APS).

 While many victims and survivors of abuse and violence have used social media to get help, many people with disabilities don’t have access to technology.
 People with mobility challenges, for instance, might be unable to use websites that require mouse-clicking.
 Others might find the costs of equipment and software a barrier.
 As another form of abuse, caregivers can also prohibit the usage of technology.